rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 #### 2.3: Image Segmentation with U-Net
 **Why This Project Matters:**

 This project underscores the critical role of semantic image segmentation in advanced applications such as self-driving cars.
 It showcases my ability to implement complex deep learning models and highlights the practical importance of precise image understanding.
 In the realm of cybersecurity, U-Net can enhance intrusion detection, anomaly detection in network traffic, facial recognition for access control, and digital forensics.
-This demonstrates my capability to apply advanced segmentation techniques to improve security measures and protect sensitive information
+This demonstrates my capability to apply advanced segmentation techniques to improve security measures and protect sensitive information.

 **Project Highlights:**